rochafa-10/tesla-hydra-departure-times/README.md

 ## Changelog

+### Version 1.11
+- Improved UPS detection to match any trailer containing "UPS" (not just specific prefixes)
+- Improved ODFL detection to match any trailer containing "ODFL" (not just specific prefixes)
+- Updated filter pattern to be more flexible for carrier routes

 ### Version 1.10
 - Fixed route detection for VORUPS trailers (now detects as UPS route)
 - Fixed route detection for ODFL- prefix trailers (e.g., "ODFL-493528-12/22/25-DS")